kaffa/textpattern/README.txt

 The structure of the repository is pretty simple.

-current/         Deprecated, will soon disappear. stable/          Deprecated, will soon disappear. development/     this is where all active development happens releases/ 		 Contains official release versions (tags)
+development/          this is where all active development happens development/4.0       future 4.0.x releases will be made from this development/crockery  laying groundwork for the next major release releases/ 	          Contains official release versions (tags)

-Aug 22, 2005
+Oct 10, 2005